 Let’s dive right in.

-How Does the PHP Interpreter Work
+How Does the PHP Interpreter work?

 As I discussed in the PHP history overview, the interpreter of PHP was a small parser, its task was to read and analyze numbers and some of the small instructions.

-The name of the PHP interpreter is the “Zend Engine”, and here we are going to explore the phases in-depth to see how the interpreter translates the PHP source code with examples.
+The name of the PHP interpreter is “Zend Engine”, and here we are going to explore the phases in-depth to see how the interpreter translates the PHP source code with examples.

-Then we will dive more into the following phase, which is called the parser to see the Zend Engine VM tasks.
+Then we will dive more into the following phase, which is called the parser, to see the Zend Engine VM tasks.

 Zend Ending Interpret Steps